radio-astro-tools/spectral-cube/docs/reprojection.rst

 Spectral-cube has several tools to enable reprojection of cubes onto different spatial and spectral grids.

-Prior to reprojecting data, in order to minimize resampling artifacts, it is a good idea to :doc:`smooth <smoothing.rst>`_ the data first.
+Prior to reprojecting data, in order to minimize resampling artifacts, it is a good idea to :doc:`smoothing` the data first.
 A worked example of spatial and spectral smoothing is given on the `reprojection tutorial
 <https://github.com/radio-astro-tools/tutorials/blob/master/SpectralCubeReprojectExample.ipynb>`_.